top of page

 Enabling real-time content creation and distribution at scale

-Instead of waiting until launch to validate, I created a Customer Lean Design Partner Program to bring real users into the product development process from day one.
+Instead of relying on assumptions, I introduced a Customer Lean Design Partner program—bringing real users directly into the product development process from day one.

 CustomerAlignmentModel_FanEngagement_2.jpg